Tangshan: People's Republic

 After the establishment of the People's Republic of China on October 1, 1949, Tangshan remained a provincially administered municipality with 12 areas under its jurisdiction.

 In March 1955, it was decided at the 2nd session of the first People's Congress of Tangshan City to change Tangshan Municipal people's government to Tangshan people's committee without changing its administration areas.

 On April 28, 1958, the State Council approved the establishment of Tangshan prefecture.
 On August 29, 1958, it was decided at the Seventh Session of the first People's Congress of Hebei Province to move the Tangshan Commissioner Office from Changli County to Tangshan City.

 The CPC Central Committee decided to designate Tangshan city as one of the 45 cities open to the world on June 3, 1959.
 On June 8, 1959, the CPC Hebei Provincial Committee and the Hebei Provincial People's Congress decided to combine the Tangshan Commissioners Office and the Tangshan People's Committee into the Tangshan People's Committee.
 On April 2, 1960, the State Council officially approved the abolition of Tangshan prefecture.
-Qinhuangdao city, Qian'an, Changli, Laoting, Baodi, Yutian, Jixian County and Zunhua which were formerly administrated by Tangshan Prefecture were incorporated into the Tangshan Municipality.
+Qinhuangdao city, Qian'an, Changli, Laoting, Baodi, Yutian, Jixian County and Zunhua which were formerly administered by Tangshan Prefecture were incorporated into the Tangshan Municipality.
 Luanxian County, Fengrun County (formerly a district) and Baigezhuang Farm were also incorporated into Tangshan Municipality.
 Meanwhile, Tangshan became a provincially administered municipality.

 On May 23, 1961, the State Council approved the reinstatement of Tangshan prefecture, which was adopted at the 14th Meeting of the Hebei Provincial People's Committee on June 3, 1959.
 Tangshan prefecture and Tangshan municipality were separated again and Tangshan turned into a specially administered municipality.

 The Tangshan Municipal Revolutionary Committee affiliated to the Revolutionary Committee of Tangshan Region was set up on January 6, 1968.
 On March 11, 1978, Tangshan turned to be a provincially administered municipality.

 In October 1982, it was decided at the Seventh People's Congress of Tangshan city to abolish the Tangshan Municipal Revolutionary Committee and set up the Tangshan Municipal People's Government.

 The State Council approved the move on March 3, 1983, and thereafter implemented the city-governing-county system.
 On May 13, 1983, the Hebei Provincial People's Government announced the cancellation of the Civic Administration office of Tangshan region, which ceased operation on May 15, 1983.

 On December 15, 1984, the State Council approved Tangshan city as one of 13 national “comparatively big” cities.